River Rock in the Landscape Means No Water, NOT “No Maintenance”

 I grew up in Illinois and spent many summer days at my Grandpa and Grandma LaPaso’s lake house on the Kankakee river.
 I lived right behind a quarry filled by a natural spring and I must have skipped a thousand stones and collected about as many along the way.
 I loved the uniqueness of each and every rock and I wondered in their creation.
 I am an admitted Rockaholic.

 When I became a landscape designer it was for the love of flowers, but rocks are a huge part of my final creations.
-They can be incredibly functional and the best part of using river rocks and stepping-stones is that they become a permanent fixture that unlike plants and mulch, never have to be replaced.
-That being said…while they are a permanent fixture much like plants and mulch, they do require maintenance.
+They can be incredibly functional and the best part of using river rocks and stepping-stones is that they become a permanent fixture.
+That being said…while they are a permanent, much like plants and mulch, they do require maintenance.

 Let me be as clear as I can be, river rock is NOT a no maintenance landscape, it is a no water landscape.
-If you are never going to get out and pull the weeds as they come in (about every two weeks for about 10 minutes or so), then absolutely avoid river rock because all you’re going to do is cause a nuisance for yourself, the neighbors, an eyesore for the neighborhood.
-Worst yet, people will spray weed killer to eradicate the problem when what they should have done is keep the weed lawns that were already in the space and mow them every week.
+If you are never going to get out and pull the weeds as they come in (about every week or two for about 10 minutes or so), then absolutely avoid river rock because all you’re going to do is cause a nuisance for yourself and the neighbors.
+Worst yet, people will spray weed killer to eradicate the problem when what they should have done is keep the weedy lawns that were already in the space and mow them every week.
 This photo below is NOT a solution, this is a problem…

-This is a solution (below) as this was a drainage problem and served as a solution to the water as well as extended the driveway to the front door which is always too small and has a crazy tiny sidewalk.
+Below is a solution for a drainage problem and it also serves well as an extension to the driveway.
 Adding river rock and stepping-stones creates flow and directs traffic to the front door without smashing your lawn and creatively extends the driveway and sidewalk.
-This river rock path flows all the way to the back yard to serve as a sidewalk
+This river rock path flows all the way to the back yard to serve as a sidewalk as well.

-I use painters plastic and landscape pins.
-You can find a 4 mil painters plastic (heavy and thick) at the Wal-Mart or at the Lowe’s.
+I use 4 mil painters plastic and landscape pins to secure the plastic beneath the rocks.
+You can find these at most big box stores.
 You can buy a 20’x 25′ square for about $25 and here is a play by-play on how I use it…

 Remember too that rock adds heat.
 So be careful where you use it and be sure to use the appropriate size.
-Pea gravel is very fluid and aside from easily being kiccked about can also be difficult to walk on.
+Pea gravel is very fluid and aside from easily being kicked about, it can also be difficult to walk on.
 1.5 – 3″ is typically the best to use in a nuisance strip or walk way.
 Larger stones look great but can be difficult to walk on.

 If you are not willing to accept the amount of maintenance a river rock bed can be then leave your sod/weed strip and mow the weeds.
 If you are looking to reduce your lawn, consider well mulched landscape beds with appropriate sized plants.
 If you choose to use rock in your landscape, understand and accept the maintenance and you will be saving water and saving yourself a lot of trouble in the end.